LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 Say some things about parameters once the vocabulary on this has been fixed.
 {:.todo}

-[Fig. 2](#module-n3) shows an example of the N3.js npm module using the components vocabulary.
+[](#module-n3) shows an example of the N3.js npm module using the components vocabulary.
 It exposes several components such as _Parser_ and _Lexer_.
 Each of these components can take several different parameters.
-[Fig. 3](#config-n3) illustrates how instances can be created of these component types.
+[](#config-n3) illustrates how instances can be created of these component types.

 <figure id="module-n3">
 ````/code/module-n3.ttl````